raymondjustus/Tsuro/traversal.md

 ```js
 removeToken(tokenColor: string)
 ```
-  Removes a token of specified `tokenColor` from the specified node `nodeId`.
-Throws an error if the token does not exist.
+  Removes a token of specified `tokenColor`.
+Throws an error if a Token with the given color does not exist.

 ```js
 getNode(id: string)